aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/400-lab-09-helper-scripts.md

   + In the left hand pane click _Instances_.
   + Select the `<enviroment Web Server` instance and make a note of the _Availability zone_ value.
 For example `eu-west-2a`.

-3. Update the stack using different availability zone than the current one.
+3. Update the stack to use a different availability zone than the current one.

 ![az-update](/50-launching-ec2/az-update-1.png)

 #### Exercise
-This exercise will demonstrate, how `cfn-hup` updates the application when you update the stack.
+This exercise will demonstrate how `cfn-hup` updates the application when you update the stack.
 You will update index.php file to show AMI ID on the page.

 ##### 1. Modify index.php file